pausman/e28/p3/README.md

 + Vote Dog stores the vote information to local storage.

 Data:
-+Used a json-server for data storage.
++ Used a json-server for data storage at pausman/e28-dogs-api

 ## Notes for instructor
 none